Are your hen’s feathers looking a little sparse these days, you might not just be imagining it. Chicken feather loss can be caused by many things.

-Again, if your chicken is losing feathers and is the only one in the flock that seems to be suffering, bullying and pecking order issues could be to blame.
+Again, if your chicken is losing feathers and you see bald spots…and is the only one in the flock that seems to be suffering, bullying and pecking order issues could be to blame.

 This can be quite dangerous, as it can lead to raw spots on your chicken’s skin that can entice more bullying – and even lead to death.
 Some over-bullied hens even become victims of cannibalism in the flock.

 Disease and Parasites

 Another issue that can cause widespread feather loss in your flock is disease or parasites (external and internal parasites).
 Both can cause feather loss – and can also cause your birds to quit laying eggs.